 The following table reflects the percentage of rig days committed by year as of January 1, 2018.
-The percentage of rig days committed as the ratio of total days committed under contracts, as well as scheduled shipyard, survey and mobilization days for all rigs in our fleet, to total available days (number of rigs multiplied by the number of days in a particular year).
+The percentage of rig days committed is calculated as the ratio of total days committed under contracts, as well as scheduled shipyard, survey and mobilization days for all rigs in our fleet, to total available days (number of rigs multiplied by the number of days in a particular year).

-For the Years Ending December 31,
+the Years E December 3

 2018 2019 2020

 Rig Days Committed (1)

 Ultra-Deepwater Floaters 71% 59% 17%

 Deepwater Floaters 29% 24%

 Other Rigs (2) 37% 33% 12%

-- (1) As of January 1, 2018, includes approximately 95 currently known, scheduled shipyard days for contract preparation, surveys and extended maintenance projects, as well as mobilization days, for the year 2018. - (2) Includes rig days committed for our mid-water floaters.
+(1) As of January 1, 2018, includes approximately 95 currently known, scheduled shipyard days for contract preparation, surveys and extended maintenance projects, as well as mobilization days, for the year 2018.

+(2) Includes rig days committed for our mid-water floaters.